microsoft/WhatTheHack/067-FabricLakehouse/Coach/Solution-02.md

 This challenge implements the design developed in Challenge 1, landing data in a "raw" format and cleaning to bronze, ready to further transform in [the next Challenge](./Solution-03.md).

 ## Outcome
 At the end of this challenge, students should have landed their data in OneLake and cleaned it to bronze.
-The data should be available in the Lakehouse as geojson files for shipwrecks and marine zones, and as XML files for forecasts.
+The data should be available in the Lakehouse as geojson files for shipwrecks and marine zones, and as an XML file for forecasts.

 ## Solution